ScilifelabDataCentre/scilifelab-ai-agent-mcp-workshop-2026-06-09/README.md

 ## Questions

-For questions about the workshop content or the SciLifeLab Serve platform, contact the SciLifeLab Data Centre team at **serve@scilifelab.se**.
+This event is organised by SciLifeLab Data Centre.
+For questions about the workshop content or the SciLifeLab Serve platform, contact us at **[serve@scilifelab.se](mailto:serve@scilifelab.se)**.